jasshone/registers_llms/README.md

 # BOS Sink-Neuron Experiments

-This codebase turns the notebook prototype into a scripts-first pipeline for sink-neuron experiments on `meta-llama/Meta-Llama-3-8B`.
+This codebase is a scripts-first pipeline for sink-neuron experiments on `meta-llama/Meta-Llama-3-8B`.

 Typical command order: